-Last updated: July 2013
+Last updated: September 2015

 If you don’t have a lawyer, you should think about hiring one.
-If you do not have enough money to hire a lawyer, some organizations may give you free legal advice.
-Although many DCFS investigations do not involve police or end up in court, many do, and some can even lead to criminal charges against you, which can lead to jail or prison.
+If money is an issue, some organizations may give you free legal advice.
+Although DCFS investigations don’t always involve the police or end up in court, many do.
+Some can even lead to criminal charges, which can lead to jail or prison.

-DCFS may ask you to agree to a safety plan.
-A safety plan should be in writing and may involve the child or one of the parents staying with someone else while DCFS completes its investigation.
-You do not have to agree to a safety plan, but if you do not agree to a safety plan, DCFS may take protective custody of your child for 48 hours without asking your permission.
-During this 48-hour period, DCFS may ask the county States Attorney to file court papers asking a judge to give DCFS temporary custody of the child, so it can place the child in foster care.
-If the States Attorney’s refuses DCFS’s request to file court papers, or a judge does not give DCFS temporary custody of the child, DCFS must return the child to you after the 48 hours are over.
+DCFS is not supposed to take your child from you, unless it is the only way to keep your child safe.
+Before taking your child from the home, DCFS must try other ways to keep your child safe, such as creating a safety plan.
+A safety plan should be in writing and may involve you or your child staying with someone else while DCFS completes its investigation.
+You do not have to agree to a safety plan, but if you don’t agree to a safety plan, DCFS may take protective custody of your child for 48 hours.
+During this 48-hour period, DCFS may ask the county State’s Attorney to file court papers asking a judge to give DCFS temporary legal custody of your child, so it can place your child in foster care.
+If the State's Attorney denies the request to file court papers, or if a judge does not give DCFS temporary custody, DCFS must return your child after the 48 hours are over.

-If the State’s Attorney’s office feels that there is not enough proof to bring a case alleging abuse or neglect, it should reject DCFS’s request.
+If the State’s Attorney’s office doesn’t think there is enough proof to bring a case alleging abuse or neglect, it usually rejects DCFS’s request to file court papers.
 If it agrees to file the court papers, you will be notified.
-When you go to court, if you cannot afford a lawyer, one will be appointed to represent you.
-You should only discuss the situation with an attorney you hire or who is appointed for you, because anything you say to anyone else can be used against you in court, even though you have not been charged with a crime.
+When it is time for court, you will be appointed a lawyer if you can’t afford legal services.
+You should only discuss the situation with a lawyer that you hire or who is appointed to you.
+Anything you say to anyone else can be used against you in court, even though you have not been charged with a crime.

-Your chances of winning an appeal depend on the strength or weakness of the evidence against you.
+Your chances of winning an appeal depend on how strong the evidence is against you.
 A lawyer should be able to give you an opinion on this.
-In an appeal, DCFS has the burden of proof, not you .
-If you win the appeal, you will be removed from the SCR.
+In an appeal, you don’t have the burden of proving you are innocent of abuse or neglect.
+DCFS has the burden of proving that they were right to indicate you .
+If you win the appeal, your name will be removed from the SCR.